 Rebekah Junkermeier earned her B.A. in the Study of Religion at Dartmouth College and her Master's in Early Christianity and New Testament Studies at Harvard Divinity School, specializing in early Christian and Roman archaeology.
 She has lived and taught in Turkey as well as received the James B. Reynolds Post-graduate Fellowship and H. Allen Brooks Post-graduate Fellowship to pursue her own research for two years in Rome, Italy, where she studied the religious and social history and commemoration of sub-elites in Region IV of the Catacomb of Saint Agnes.
 She currently works in New York City for Calder Classics, a company that provides Classics-oriented academic and cultural experiences abroad for both youth and adults.

 Monica Valley is a media designer and an art historian, specializing in later twentieth century art.
 A frequent lecturer at the Metropolitan Museum of Art, she is currently pursuing doctoral studies at Columbia, focusing on the work of Robert Rauschenberg.
 Ms. Valley has programmed and led art study tours to India, Italy and Brazil, and is fluent in Portuguese.

 Danielle Oteri is an active lecturer and researcher on late medieval and Renaissance art.
-After a degree in graphic design, she moved to Florence, Italy where she discovered a painting by a Florentine master hidden in the collection of a noble Tuscan family.
-She completed her graduate work at Hunter College and has been lecturing at the Cloisters for over a decade.
-Danielle also works with the International Center of Medieval Art on programs, lectures and publications.
-She is the co-author of "The Insider's Guide to Little Italy" and is working on a book titled "Feast: Rituals and Recipes on the Brink of Extinction" about the celebrations of Italian saints in America.
+After a degree in graphic design, she moved to Florence, Italy for graduate studies where she discovered a painting by a Florentine master hidden in the collection of a noble Tuscan family.
+She has been a Lecturer at the Cloisters for twelve years, the Program Director of the International Center of Medieval Art for six years and is an adjunct professor of art history at Seton Hall University.
+She is also the founder of Feast on History where she directs immersive food and wine events for museums and cultural institutions.